 G

-Discover it for Gas: 5% in Q2 and the Year-One Cashback Match
+Discover it for Gas: 5% in a Rotating Quarter and the Year-One Cashback Match

-The Discover it Cash Back has the most predictable gas calendar of any rotating-category card.
-Gas has anchored Q2 every year since 2022.
-Layer the first-year Cashback Match on top and the effective gas rate hits 10 percent in the bonus quarter.
+The Discover it Cash Back earns 5 percent on gas in a rotating bonus quarter that has alternated between Q2 and Q3 over the years and lands in Q3 (July through September) for both 2025 and 2026.
+Layer the first-year Cashback Match on top and the effective gas rate hits 10 percent in that bonus quarter.
 Here is the honest math for year one and the steady-state math for year two.

 5%